Jump Start

 Scientific Studies have shown that animals who are raised in a stimulus rich environment (such as ours), with lots of toys, exercise, and challenges, have larger brains, with more neuro-connections than animals raised in a stimulus poor environment.
 The stimulation actually causes animals to grow up to 5% more brain (and within that 5% more brain, are anywhere from 25 – 200 neuro-connections!)
 Studies have shown that the area of the brain where these new brain cells form is actually the area related to learning, memory, and emotional response.
 This is consistent with the findings of scientists that animals raised in enriching environments demonstrate increased learning ability, with better retention, and appear more stable, less fearful and better able to cope with and recover from frightening or stressful things.
 So, by going above and beyond with our puppies (and especially between the puppy’s 3rd and 16th days of life by providing early neurological stimulation), we can shape our puppies’ futures to be the best that they can be so that they can be the dog that everyone would want to own.

-In addition, it is HIGHLY recommended that you get out with your new puppy and allow them to experience as many different things as they can.
-This means getting your dog out and meeting new people (of all races, heights, genders, ages, with different objects such as hats, high heels, boots, coats, crutches, canes, etc.), meeting new dogs (of all shapes and sizes, long hair, short hair, floppy and prick ears, puppies, adults, disabled, etc.) and as many experiences as you can, especially if your puppy is going to be partaking in them when he or she is an adult (such as camping, boating, car rides, etc.) Be cautious, but get out there! 🙂 By continuing this for the rest of your puppy’s life, you will create a puppy that will be happy, carefree, and a joy to live with and allow the puppy the life he or she was destined to live.
-Both you and your puppy will enjoy your many journeys through life together, with very few, if any, behavioral problems.
+This means getting your dog out and meeting new people (of all races, heights, genders, ages, with different objects such as hats, high heels, boots, coats, crutches, canes, etc.), meeting new dogs (of all shapes and sizes, long hair, short hair, floppy and prick ears, puppies, adults, disabled, etc.) and as many experiences as you can, especially if your puppy is going to be partaking in them when he or she is an adult (such as camping, boating, car rides, etc.) Be cautious, but get out there! 🙂

-Because these are young puppies, these skills are taught without distractions present.
-As your puppy gets older, you will need to continue working on these skills in environments with increasing distractions.
 It is also important to remember that you are getting a puppy – a baby dog – so that while we provide the best foundational training possible, you are still getting a puppy, and a puppy can never be fully trained and reliable as a mature, adult dog.
-Puppies at this age cannot be expected to be fully house trained, or to not cry/bark/whine and should still be expected to engage in rowdy or potentially destructive behaviors when not supervised.